 Open a merchant account online

 Now when it’s clear that having a merchant account is crucial for businesses, and the way the account operates is convenient and seamless, we advise you to read our guide on how to accept payments online.
-In the article, you will find a set of rules a company should follow to be eligible for a merchant account.

-Our team has a long experience working with high-risk companies, as we offer a wide variety of tools to protect your money from fraudulent transactions and chargebacks: from Covery anti-fraud platform and VMPI to Verifi and Ethoca Alerts solutions.
+If you need a merchant account for your business – look no further and try Maxpay.
+We offer a wide variety of tools to protect your money from fraudulent transactions and chargebacks: from Covery anti-fraud platform and VMPI to Verifi and Ethoca Alerts solutions.
 The account is easily manageable online with customizable fit reports, chargeback tracking, and churn control.

 Maxpay is PCI DSS level 1 v 3.2 compliant and has a portfolio of over 30 banks.
 We also have an in-house compliance department, unlike other payment processing gateways.

 You can reach out to our team via email or in a live-chat on our website if you have any questions.